 Most providers of non-funded OASAS certified program services that bill Medicaid for those services are required to electronically submit an annual cost report known as the Consolidated Fiscal Report (CFR).
 The CFR contains detailed financial information about a provider entity’s OASAS certified programs, entity-wide administrative overhead (agency administration) and an aggregate summary of all non-OASAS, non-agency administration costs.

-In addition to the electronic submission of the CFR, non-funded providers must submit signed copies of all applicable CFR certification schedules as well as an additional OASAS-specific attestation.
-OASAS also requires that most non-funded service providers submit independently audited and certified general purpose financial statements on an annual basis.
+In addition to the electronic submission of the CFR, non-funded providers must submit signed copies of all applicable CFR certification schedules.
+OASAS also requires that most non-funded service providers submit independently audited and certified general-purpose financial statements on an annual basis.
 OASAS reserves the right to request additional substantiating financial information as deemed necessary based on a subsequent CFR desk review.

 More specific, detailed information regarding CFR completion and submission requirements can be found in the published CFR Manual located on the New York State Education Department web site.

 In addition to the above-referenced reporting requirements, non-funded OASAS certified providers are required to comply with all applicable sections of the OASAS Reporting Requirements for OASAS Reporting Entities.

 Pursuant to Articles 19, 25, 32, and 41 of the Mental Hygiene Law (MHL) and 14 NYCRR, Part 841 of OASAS regulations, and in accordance with the standards provided in the CFR Manual, most OASAS-certified providers of substance use disorder and/or problem gambling services are required to report financial and other service-related information to OASAS.